simpleanalytics/docs/_docs/55_events/01-introduction.md

 ## What we store about a visitor

-When you use events (which is completely optional), we use [sessionStorage](https://en.wikipedia.org/wiki/Web_storage) to store the past events of a user.
-From now on we use the more general term cookie.
-Make sure to have permission from your visitor to use cookies before using events.
+When you use events (which is completely optional), we use [sessionStorage](https://en.wikipedia.org/wiki/Web_storage) to store past events of a user.
+From now on, we use the more general term "cookie".
+Make sure to have permissions from your visitor to allow cookies before using events.

-> The cookie will be cleared when a browser closes (session ends)
+> The "cookie" will be cleared when a browser closes (session ends)

 <details>
-  <summary>How to wait for cookie permissions of the visitor</summary>
+  <summary>How to wait for cookie permissions by the visitor</summary>

   <div markdown="1">
-If you're using a cookie permission (which you are required to do in the EU), you can tell us not to set a cookie until you have permission.
+If you're using a cookie permission (which you are required to do in the EU), you can tell us not to set a "cookie" until you have permission.

 Here is an example code: